TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 Note that in these equations the parameters $a$ and $b$ are the unknowns.

-This line is sometimes refered to as the _least squares line_.
+This line is sometimes refered to as the _least-squares line_.

 ::::{prf:example}
 :label: Ex:LeastSquares:LineFit1

-Suppose we want to find the least squares line for the set of four points
+Suppose we want to find the least-squares line for the set of four points

 $$
   (1,2), (2,2),  (4,3),  (5,3).